wp-plugins/affiliates/readme.txt

 == Upgrade Notice ==

-= 2.8.4 =
+= 2.8.5 =
-This release adds the plugin's translation template.
+This release adds a filter for the help tab footer and updates the translation template.